fidelsurtida/snake/README.md

     text that floats after an action by the player.
   - Implementation of the Menu Panel with title and start button.
   - Added snake auto random movement Menu Panel.
+- April 17, 2024
+  - Implementation of Start Button and game panel slide animation.

 <br>
 <b>This project is currently under development.</b>